openwebdocs/mdn-bcd-collector/docs/update-bcd-data-flow.md

 ```

 > [!NOTE]
-> Data that gets written into the `statements` key is ultimately what mutates the original BCD data when we exit the full entry loop, resulting in writes back to the BCD files.
+> Data that gets written into the `statements` key is ultimately used to mutate the original BCD data in the `shared` object when we exit the full entry loop, resulting in writes back to the BCD files.

 **Exits early** if:

 1. More than 1 default statement,
 2. Default statement has `version_removed` data, or
-3. BCD shows support for newer version than there are test results for
+3. BCD shows support for a newer browser version than there are test results for.

 ### persistInferredRange